IUSmusic/PianoCompanion/README.md

 ## Overview

-I/US MIDI Chord Piano is a self-contained browser app for MIDI note input, chord-shape exploration, piano visualization, note detail display, and lightweight recording/export.
+I/US Piano Companion is a self-contained browser app for MIDI note input, chord-shape exploration, piano visualization, note detail display, and lightweight recording/export.

 It runs with no backend and no build step.
 The app uses the Web Audio API for playback, supports Web MIDI input in compatible browsers, and is ready for static hosting on GitHub Pages.